MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 Modern SharePoint refers to the user interface (UI) that has been available in SharePoint Online to larger and larger degrees starting in about 2016.
 Some aspects of the modern UI are also available in SharePoint 2019 (on premises).
 Modern SharePoint does not use many of the underpinnings of classic SharePoint, such as master pages and page layouts.
 It is built using more current Web development tools and practices than classic SharePoint.

 ## N

+### Namespace

+A namespace refers to the conventions we use to determine major and minor names within a specific domain.
+For example, we need to use the /sites namespace carefully so we don't have collisions.
+If Harold Robinson wants to create a site at /sites/HRm, then Human Resources will have a problem.

+In programming, namespaces can be far more complex - like List.Fields within Microsoft.SharePoint.Client - but we worry about namespacing in our day-to-day lives, too.
+It wouldn't work very well if all our children were named Daryl.

 ## O